vutrandn94/maintainance-minio-cluster/README.md

 ### Step-by-step replace mount volume and start healing for new drive
 > [!NOTE]
 > Do this one node at a time, not all at once.
 I will show you the steps for 1 server node.
 The next servers will do the same.
+> ONLY change Physical Volume Mount, does not affect Minio Storage Path